rpbaptist/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 I don't know about you but "lower" and "raise" don't mean that much to me.
 I named my layers `SYM`, short for symbols and `NAV`, short for navigation.
 Holding the key will activate the layer for as long as it is held, double tapping it will switch to it.
 Single tapping it once will switch to main layer again.

-Holding TAB will access `NUM` layer which features a numpad.
+Holding TAB will access `NUMPAD` layer which features a numpad.

 ### SYM

-Includes a number row, the symbols normally on SHIFT and numbers, as well as a numpad under right side homing keys.
+Includes a number row, the symbols normally on SHIFT and numbers and a variety of other symbols used mostly for programming.

 ### NAV

-This is where I access arrow keys, page up, down, home, end and F keys.
+This is where I access F keys, arrow keys, page up, down, home, end and F keys.
 I also added general tab forward and backward keys.
 Tab close and window close.
 I primarily use these in my browser, terminal and text editor.

 ### UTIL